jasoncoposky/irods_pattern_data_transfer_node/README.md

 # Motivation

 Many academic and governmental organizations have mandates to share data with one another.
 However, most internal networks are not designed for easy sharing with external partners.
 The common resulting pattern of having a DMZ, or set of machines designated as Data Transfer Nodes, provides a solution to that mandate.
-This repository provides the policy configuration to implement a data transfer node using either synchronous or asynchronous data retention by leveraging Policy Composition using an existing body of [Policy Engines](https://github.com/jasoncoposky/irods_rule_engine_plugins_policy)
+This repository provides the policy configuration to implement a data transfer node using either synchronous or asynchronous data retention by leveraging Policy Composition using an existing body of [Policy Engines](https://github.com/jasoncoposky/irods_rule_engine_plugins_policy).

 ![One Pager Explanation](https://irods.org/images/pattern_data_transfer_nodes.png)

 # Synchronous Data Transfer Node

-The configuration of this DTN is designed to synchrnously replicate data from the edge to a destination resource configured in the 'source_to_destination_map'.
+The configuration of this DTN is designed to synchronously replicate data from the edge to a destination resource configured in the 'source_to_destination_map'.
 This map can be configured to replicate data from any given source resource to a list of destination resources.
 Should more than one source resource be configured a new key-value entry may be added.
 This configuration also provides synchronous data retention after the replication.
 The source resource is specified as the condition for the data retention after the replication has been performed.

 ```json
     "rule_engines": [